Discover a Whole New World With LASIK and Other Refractive Surgeries

 Usually, LASIK or refractive surgery is successful the first time around.
 However, if the problem persists after the treatment, the eye surgeon may repeat the surgery.

-Contact Foothills Vision and Eye Care in Fort Collins today to learn more about LASIK and other refractive surgeries and to find out if you're a candidate.
+Contact Foothills Vision and Eye Care in The Landings today to learn more about LASIK and other refractive surgeries and to find out if you're a candidate.